FBracun/Getting-and-Cleaning-Data/README.md

 The main code starts in line 58.
 In line 58 the code first reads features used for column names for training and test data and then in lines 61, and 62 it reads training and test data sets.

 At this point the code has prepared all that we need to prepare tidy data, the goal of this project.
+This is carried out in five stages.

+Stage 1.
+Merges the training and the test sets to create one data set
+* training and test data sets are merged (obtained in lines 61 and 62)
+* merged dataset is reordered by id

+Stage 2.
+Extracts only the measurements on the mean and standard deviation for each measurement.
+*